 Conversely, using something like the cable tunic as a foundation and then accenting it with the right jacket makes for a smart effect.
 The semi-sheer sweater tunic works as a dress with scoop neck front and deep v-neck back.
 But the v-neck makes it less wearable into the fall, unless you purchase a jacket.
 The one matched to the hero shot above is a tan biker jacket.

 But other jacket styles might better match the different colors.
 For example, the jade green (one of this season's colors) might look better in black.
 Perhaps with an unzipped fleece jacket by Affliction or, for a completely different look (sticking with a more neutral tunic), a Sacha military jacket by Marrakech, which can be found at the National Jean Company.

 Always keep in mind that most layered looks work for thinner women.
 Women with curves have a greater need to accentuate their waistlines.
 The examples I used keep things simple, focusing on layers.
 A third layer could be a scarf or small vest, taking care not to add too much girth in the middle.

 Free People Layers And Foundations Stack A 7.8 On The Liquid Hip Richter Scale.

 Layering has worked for a few years, especially as the days run hotter and the evenings cooler or if you have to move from the colder outdoors inside warmer stores or offices.
 But where layering requires some thought is in that it looks great, provided the layers are thought out for body size and the bottoms are kept reasonably slim.
 The point is to look comfortable, not bundled.

-About town cardi (about $78), marled fringe cardi (about $168), and cable tunic (about $108) are available at Free People.
+Free People frequently changes and adds to it's collection.
+For the newest fashions, look for the collection at Bloomingdales.
 The fleece jacket (about $108) can be found at Affliction and the Sacha military jacket by Marrakech (about $148) is at National Jean Company.
 Sometimes specific styles are limited, in which case any links will default to the storefront.